Camelopardalis | Cancer | Canes Venatici | Canis Major | Canis Minor | Capricornus | Carina | Cassiopeia | Centaurus

 Extrasolar planets orbit other stars outside our own Solar System.
 Over four hundred have been discovered up to 2009.
 Cassiopeia is home to the following:

-- HD 7924 b is a 'Super Earth' (rocky planet) which orbits its orange dwarf star in just under 130 hours.
+- HD 7924 b is a 'super-Earth' (rocky planet) which orbits its orange dwarf star in just under 130 hours.
+Since its discovery, two more planets have been detected in the HD 7924 system.

 - HD 17156 b is a hot gas giant in an eccentric orbit around its yellow giant star.
 In 2008 a second planet was found to be in orbit around this star.
 HD 17156 c has about the same mass as our planet Neptune but is much closer to the parent star, completing a year in just over 111 Earth days.